AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ### extnodefile=
 **This option is deprecated in ASL3 and has been replaced by** `node_lookup_method=`.
 See [Node Resolutuion](../adv-topics/noderesolution.md) for information on how to configure node lookups.

-The `extnodefile` option allows you to set the name of the external node lookup file.
-The default value is '/var/lib/asterisk/rpt_extnodes'.
+This option allows you to set the name of the external node lookup file.
+The default value is `/var/lib/asterisk/rpt_extnodes`.
 This file is used to look up node information when linking to other nodes.
 It is also used to validate nodes that are connecting to your node.

+Sample:

 ```
 extnodefile=/var/lib/asterisk/rpt_extnodes